robertpuccinelli/robertpuccinelli.github.io/_pages/about.md

 ## _About Robert_

 Born in California in 1992, Robert would be confined by state boundaries for the next 24 years of his life.
 Although deprived of experiencing foreign lands, he would often explore the rugged wilderness of California, investigate foreign cultures vicariously through non-native Californians, and find his own niche within the scientific community over the years.
 He graduated from the University of California, Merced in 2014 with B.S. degrees in biology and physics before transitioning to biophysical microfluidic assays and instrumentation engineering at Stanford.
-Although there are a range of topics that could be discussed on this platform, this space will primarily be leveraged to draw attention to some of his scientific projects, personal projects of interest and exploration of the outdoors while also recognizing how others have contributed to his journey.
+Although there are a range of topics that could be discussed on this platform, this space will primarily be leveraged to draw attention to some of his scientific projects, personal projects and exploration of the outdoors while also recognizing how others have contributed to his journey.

 ### [_Research_](http://robertpuccinelli.com/research/)